COMPANYNAMEHERE/Lynx/README.md

 # Lynx

 Local YouTube upscaling toolkit using Real‑ESRGAN and NVENC.
-The application ships with a PyQt5 interface that stores its settings in `options/settings.json`.
+The application ships with a PyQt5 interface that stores its settings under your OS configuration directory, e.g. `~/.config/lynx/settings.json` or `%LOCALAPPDATA%\Lynx\settings.json`.

 ## Quick start